-Christian critics also criticize the United Pentecostal interpretations of Scripture for misunderstanding that some instruction was given specifically to the first century and isn’t directly applicable to today.
+Christian critics also criticize the United Pentecostal interpretations of Scripture for misunderstanding that some instruction was specific to the first century and isn’t directly applicable today.

-If the scholars who teach that Paul’s descriptions of hair and jewelry described a prostitute in the first century, then the rules and regulations were given to women in a particular context at a particular time in history.
+If the scholars teach that Paul’s descriptions of hair and jewelry described a prostitute in the first century, then the rules and regulations were given to women in a particular context at a specific time in history.

-Therefore, the application to modern readers doesn’t necessarily concern braided hair and jewelry per se, unless that’s how modern prostitutes dress and identity themselves.
+Therefore, the application to modern readers doesn’t necessarily concern braided hair and jewelry per se unless that’s how modern prostitutes dress and identify themselves.

 Many people know that the terms "Pentecostal" and "charismatic" are associated with certain beliefs, churches, and people in modern Christianity but aren't sure how they compare.
 Although the terms...